 7. Strasburg Rail Road

 Jump on board one of the company’s locomotives, for a unique tour departing Lancaster County through the peaceful Amish countryside en route to Paradise with stops at Groff’s Grove or Leaman Place Grove.
-Passengers can disembark at either stop and enjoy a picnic lunch, however, at Groff’s Grove parents and little ones can enjoy wandering through the corn maze, riding the merry-go-round, or swinging before getting back on the train to return to Lancaster County.
+Passengers can disembark at either stop and enjoy a picnic lunch at Groff’s Grove parents.
+The little ones can enjoy wandering through the corn maze, riding the merry-go-round, or swinging before getting back on the train to return to Lancaster County, one of the best places to go on vacation in Pennsylvania.
 Passengers will be able to enjoy seeing crops such as corn, alfalfa, soybeans, and tobacco along with livestock during the 45-minute ride through Lancaster County farmland throughout the year.

 Strasburg Rail Road